Mvgrillo1357/15puzzle/readme.txt

-In this project I generate a 15 puzzle and solve it
+In this project I generate a 15 puzzle and solve it using Breadth First Search algorithm